mrisong/ur5_pick_n_place/create_launch_file_for_robot_gripper_assembly.md

 https://roboticscasual.com/ros-tutorial-how-to-create-a-moveit-config-for-the-ur5-and-a-gripper/
 ```

 3. Generate the MoveIt configuration files from the setup assistant.
+Save it in a folder 'moveit_config' inside 'my_robot' created earlier.

 4. Launch MoveIt with the configured URDF: